NEW JERSEY STATE SOCIETY DAUGHTERS OF THE AMERICAN REVOLUTION

 New York

-John Best, Jr., Lieutenant
+John Best, Jr.

 Volckert Douw, Civil Service, Patriotic Service